bcgov/greenlight/README.md

 ./manage start
 ```

-The permitify demo can be started at: `http://localhost:5000/demo`.
+The dflow demo can be started at: `http://localhost:5000/demo`.
 The demo starts with registering a new company with BC Registries.
 Once completed, the list of additional credentials needed appears.
 The Happy Path for the demo is to walk through acquiring the credentials in order, noting the pre-completion of information (based on proof requests) from previous steps.

 To reset the demo, including removing the Indy wallets of the demo Issuers, run: